WTF – Welcome to Fruita!

 Other trail systems in the area include 18 Road, with the largest trail network and a popular campground; Rabbit Valley, home of the Western Rim Trail; and Highline Lake State Park, a magnet for families and beginners, as well as host to the 18 Hours of Fruita Mountain Bike Race, held early May each year.

 Rafters are at home in Fruita with easy access to the Colorado River and Ruby-Horsethief Canyons from the James M. Robb – Colorado River State Park.
-New this summer, rafters can reserve their river campsites online, making the float through these glorious canyons all the more relaxing.
+Campers can reserve their river campsites online, making the float through these glorious canyons all the more relaxing.

 As for dinosaurs, the Museums of Western Colorado’s Dinosaur Journey is a research center for working paleontologists and an interactive museum with animated and hands-on exhibits.
 Dinosaur excavations are ongoing at the Mygatt-Moore Quarry west of Fruita and the Museum schedules days when the public is invited to help dig.